scipp/copier_template/README.md

 2. Add `.nojekyll` file.
   Once the documentation is deployed to a branch, make sure it has `.nojekyll` file in the `gh-pages` branch and you should be able to see the documentation at `scipp.github.io/project_name`.

-3. Deployment key.
+3. SSH key.
-  The deployment key should be already set by organization if it is under `scipp` organization.
+  The ssh key for github action should be already set by organization if it is under `scipp` organization.

 ### Package Deployment
 See (releasing scipp)[https://scipp.github.io/reference/developer/releasing-scipp.html#updating-an-expired-anaconda-token] for more information about deployment.